Benefits of quitting

 Quitting smoking at any age will help to improve your health.

-- your fitness will improve
+- improve your fitness

 How much do you spend?

 When you quit smoking, you will have more money for other things.

 It’s a worthwhile exercise to work out how much you spend on cigarettes and what you could do with the money if you didn’t smoke.
 It adds up quickly – you may be surprised!

 Making a list of the things you could do with that money is a great incentive for quitting smoking.
 How much would you save each week, each month and each year.

 Check out the ‘Cost calculator’ to find out how many cigarettes you have smoked in your lifetime and how much you have spent on cigarettes:

 Find out what you could buy with your savings: